tvtoiit/theband_w3/README.md

+重大: 'POSITION' is not a recognized built-in function name. org.hibernate.exception.SQLGrammarException: could not execute query

 public List<MSTCUSTOMER> getCustomerSearchResults(SearchForm searchForm) {
     try {
         StringBuilder hql = new StringBuilder("FROM " + Constants.TABLE_CUSTOMER + " WHERE DELETE_YMD IS NULL");